sotirismos/anonymization-pipeline/README.md

 to the custom model trained to detect license plates.
 This script detects and blurs the license plates of all the vehicles in any single image.
-The only difference with the 1st approach that utilizes [ImageAI](https://github.com/OlafenwaMoses/ImageAI) and tensorflow is the models and the config files.
+The only difference with the 1st approach that utilizes [ImageAI](https://github.com/OlafenwaMoses/ImageAI) and tensorflow in the models and the config files.
 This approach utilizes [mmdetection](https://github.com/open-mmlab/mmdetection) and pytorch.

 Usage: